ujum/ftran/README.md

-# The tool for moving files into directories by file extensions
+# The cli tool for moving files into directories by file extensions

+The UI app based on cross platform GUI toolkit: [ftranUI](https://github.com/ujum/ftranUI )

 ## Example